How Fairmind Guides Work

 A Fairmind Guide helps readers understand a polarizing issue in a fair, accurate, and concise way.
 Instead of reciting each side’s talking points and spin, it distills the debate for clearest understanding.
 It does this by:

-- Providing a set of example viewpoints that show how different values and priorities lead to different conclusions
+- Providing example viewpoints that show how different values and priorities lead to different conclusions

-- Using only verified facts with footnotes to reliable sources
+- Using only verified facts, footnoted to reliable sources

-- Documenting editorial choices, including what wasn’t included and why
+- Documenting editorial choices, including what was not included and why

 This structure provides the framework; the content comes from careful curation and editorial judgment.